Last updated July 26, 2020

 (To learn more about Northwest, check out our Northwest Registered Agent review.)

 Once you determine who will serve as the Statutory Agent for your Arizona LLC, you can then proceed to the next lesson: Arizona LLC Articles of Organization.

-If you plan on hiring an Arizona Statutory Agent Service (aka a “Commercial Statutory Agent”), please do so before going to the next lesson.
+If you plan on hiring a Commercial Statutory Agent, please do so before going to the next lesson.
 You’ll need their address for your Articles of Organization.

-Arizona LLC Act: Section 29-604
+Arizona LLC Act: Section 29-3115 (Statutory Agent)

-Arizona LLC Act: Section 29-605
+Arizona LLC Act: Section 29-3116 (Statement of change)

-Arizona LLC Act: Section 29-806
+Arizona LLC Act: Section 29-3708 (Administrative dissolution)

 Arizona Corporation Commission: Notice to process servers

 Arizona Corporation Commission: Statutory Agent Acceptance (Instructions M002i)

 Gila County Courts: Instructions for Obtaining a Civil Default Judgment